Alistair MacLean: Early life

 MacLean was discharged from the Royal Navy in 1946.
 He then studied English at the University of Glasgow, working at the post office and as a street sweeper.
-He lived with his mother at 26 Carrington Street, at St Georges Cross, Glasgow while attending the university.
+He lived with his mother at 26 Carrington Street, St George's Cross, Glasgow while attending the university.
 He graduated with an MA (Hons.) in 1950, briefly worked as a hospital porter, and then worked as a schoolteacher at Gallowflat School (now Stonelaw High School) in Rutherglen.

 Early writing career

 First works

 While a university student, MacLean began writing short stories for extra income, winning a competition in 1954 with the maritime story "Dileas".
 He sold stories to the Daily Mirror and The Evening News.
 The wife of Ian Chapman, editor at the publishing company Collins, had been particularly moved by "Dileas" and the Chapmans arranged to meet with MacLean, suggesting he write a novel.
 MacLean responded three months later with HMS Ulysses, based on his own war experiences and credited insight from his brother Ian, a master mariner.

 MacLean later described his writing process:

 I drew a cross square, lines down representing the characters, lines across representing chapters 1–15.
 Most of the characters died, in fact only one survived the book, but when I came to the end the graph looked somewhat lopsided, there were too many people dying in the first, fifth and tenth chapters so I had to rewrite it, giving an even dying space throughout.
 I suppose it sounds cold blooded and calculated, but that's the way I did it.

 MacLean was paid a large advance of $50,000, which made the headlines.
 Collins were rewarded when the book sold a quarter of a million copies in hardback in the UK in the first six months of publication.
 It went on to sell millions more.
 Film rights were sold to Robert Clark of Associated British for £30,000, though a film was never made.
 This money meant MacLean was able to devote himself to writing full-time.